 Old Age Pension

-Colorado’s Old Age Pension (OAP) needy seniors 60 and older by providing cash assistance to those who income is too low for them to survive.
+Colorado’s Old Age Pension (OAP) needy seniors 60 and older by providing cash assistance to those whose income is too low for them to survive.
 This additional income will help with mandatory bills and additional needs.
 The amount of the benefit may vary depending on their monthly income.
-If you qualify for OAPC you can receive up to $788 monthly.
+If you qualify for OAPC, you can receive up to $788 monthly.
 All benefits will depend on your income other benefits.
 Maximum yearly benefits are $9,456.